1977 Pacific hurricane season: Seasonal summary

 The 1977 Pacific hurricane season was an inactive season, with the first cyclone forming on May 26 and the final system dissipating on October 23.
 Only eight named storms were documented throughout the year.
 Of those eight, four intensified into hurricanes, and none became major hurricanes, defined as Category 3 storms or stronger on the Saffir–Simpson scale.
 The number of tropical storms and major hurricanes stood solely as record lows until tied by 2010 and 2003, respectively.

 Additionally, the Accumulated Cyclone Energy (ACE) index for the season (Eastern Pacific and Central Pacific combined) as calculated by Colorado State University using data from the National Hurricane Center was 22.3 units.
-This ranked the season as the quietest Norheastern Pacific basin season on record.
+This ranked the season as the quietest Northeastern Pacific basin season on record.
 The low activity seen in the East Pacific was a common occurrence around the globe in 1977, with the fewest tropical cyclones worldwide, at 69, until 2010 recorded one fewer.
 May, June, July, and August all saw one named storm per month, with one hurricane each in the latter two months.
 September was more active with three named storms, of which one became a Category 2 hurricane.
 The season came to an end in October with one named storm which intensified into a hurricane.
 Despite the record low number of tropical storms, numerous short-lived tropical depressions existed throughout the eastern Pacific in 1977; like most of the other cyclones, however, these caused little or no impact to land.